 Managing and Publishing your projects

 Here you can manage and publish your projects (wouldn't have guessed that from the name right ;)).
-To be able to use this part of the Builder, you must first log in with a VRdirect account.
+To be able to use this part of the Studio, you must first log in with a VRdirect account.
 Once you have logged in, it is now possible to create a so-called 'Publishing Slot'.

 When creating such a slot, you can edit the corresponding information and add a preview image for your experience for the VRdirect App main menu.
 If you want to publish your experience, you can do so by ‘Publish Request’.